timeester3648/MultiEngine-UTL/docs/module_random.md

 What we just observed is called "failing the [spectral test](https://en.wikipedia.org/wiki/Spectral_test) at an extremely low dimension", and for RANDU that dimension is **3**.
 Such quality is clearly not something one would want in their Monte—Carlo simulation with "random" realizations.

-In fact, this quality is generic to all LCGs — any LCG with modulus $m$ used to generate points in $N$-dimensional space will result in no more that $(N! \times m)^{1/N}$ hyperplanes, with other LCG implementations it's just not as noticeable that once could see the planes visually.
+In fact, this quality is generic to all LCGs — any LCG with modulus $m$ used to generate points in $N$-dimensional space will result in no more that $(N! \times m)^{1/N}$ hyperplanes, with other LCG implementations it's just not as noticeable that one could see the planes visually.

 #### minstd_rand & rand()